kgateway-dev/kgateway/docs/content/advanced_configuration/rbac_configuration.md

 Gloo's RBAC resources will not be installed if the Helm flag `global.glooRbac.create` is set to `false`.

-Our Grafana and Prometheus subcharts will still attempt to create their own RBAC resources.
-If you would like to also prevent those resources from being creeated, you must also set the flags `grafana.rbac.create` and `prometheus.rbac.create` to `false`.
+In Enterprise deployments of Gloo, our Grafana and Prometheus subcharts will still attempt to create their own RBAC resources.
+If you would like to prevent those resources from being created as well, you must also set the flags `grafana.rbac.create` and `prometheus.rbac.create` to `false`.

 ## Uniquely Identifying Cluster-Scoped Resources